 If you are planning a trip to this beautiful country, take our list of things to do in Vietnam.
 You will find loads of fun and unforgettable moments on your next trip.

 Cruising Halong bay

 Halong Bay is a worldwide famous destination due to its tons of world title and recognition.
 Halong signature image is emerald green water dotted with thousands of limestone towers where is home to many endemic species of flora and fauna and even prehistoric human.

 The best way to go through this legendary bay is on an overnight cruise.
 There are plenty types of cruise for you to choose.
 From budget cruise with all night party and jumping-from-the-top game to luxurious cruise with an exclusive itinerary.
 Whatever your budget and preference are, they have something for you.
 A cruise is a package Halong Bay tours which includes both accommodation and sightseeing excursion.
 Sail gently through stunning seascape and stop for kayaking, swimming or cycling on an island in the middle of the bay.
+However, if you or someone from your group is involved in an incident like Cruise Ship Passenger Accident Injury, consult an expert to assist you with legal matters.
 The best time to cruise is from September until March; especially Halong Bay weather in December with low chance of storm and lower humidity will allow you to see the bay at its finest.

 Taking a Food Tour in Hanoi